prebid/Prebid.js/modules/yahoosspBidAdapter.md

 For further details please see, https://docs.prebid.org/dev-docs/modules/floors.html

 # Optional: Self-served E2E testing mode
-If you want to see how the yssp adapter works and loads you are invited to try it out using our testing mode.
+If you want to see how the yahoossp adapter works and loads you are invited to try it out using our testing mode.
 This is useful for intergration testing and response parsing when checking banner vs video capabilities.

 ## How to use E2E test mode:
-1. Set the yssp global config mode to either 'banner' or 'video' - depending on the adUnit you want to test.
+1. Set the yahoossp global config mode to either 'banner' or 'video' - depending on the adUnit you want to test.
 2. Add params.testing.e2etest: true to your adUnit bidder config - See examples below.

 **Note:** When using E2E Test Mode you do not need to pass mandatory bidder params dcn or pos.